Most Useful Languages in the Future

 It is estimated that more than 235 million speakers of Portuguese are spread out across the world today.
-A language of the rapidly growing country of Brazil that is part of the BRICS countries is the revving engine of the future business.
+The language of the rapidly growing country of Brazil that is part of the BRICS countries is the revving engine of the future business.
 Portuguese is also the primary language in Mozambique, Angola, Guinea-Bissau, East Timor, Equatorial Guinea, Macau, Cape Verde, and São Tomé and Príncipe.
-Under the economic influence of these regions, Portuguese is most likely to compete with English in the race to become the most profitable languages in the future.
+Under the economic influence of these regions, Portuguese is most likely to compete with English in the race to become the most profitable language in the future.

 Since the democratic revolutions in Arab Spring, Arabic language has taken a huge turn from being the language of only the Emirates region to becoming the fastest growing language in the world, being spoken in more than 22 countries worldwide.
 The fact that it is the language of the oil-producing countries is enough to show its importance as the world’s most useful language for the future.

 Of course, the current picture is equally indicative of the importance of this language, with 420 million speakers and 100 million non-native speakers in the world today.
-From the language spoken during setting the multi-billion dollar oil deals in Cairo to the language of stock trading in Doha and Qatar, Arabic language is surely a golden opportunity for businesses of the future.
+From the language spoken during setting the multi-billion dollar oil deals in Cairo to the language of stock trading in Doha and Qatar, the Arabic language is surely a golden opportunity for businesses of the future.

 Ranked as the sixth most widely spoken language after Mandarin, French is the language of over 370 million speakers worldwide, which is a huge number, considering the rate at which this language is growing.
 Additionally, France is the sixth biggest economy in the world and continues to be the epicenter of all major businesses globally.

 Being the dialects of the same language, Hindi and Urdu are both languages that are highly lucrative in the future.
 India is projected to be the world’s largest country by population, and Pakistan (where Urdu is the national language) occupies the 6th spot of the most populous countries of the world, with approximately 5% growth per year.
-The sheer size of the population indicates how important both these languages are for commerce, trade and business in the future and the languages that future business aspirants should be learning.
+The sheer size of the population indicates how important both these languages are for commerce, trade, and business in the future and the languages that future business aspirants should be learning.

 Spanish is the language of 330 million speakers worldwide, being the official language of Argentina and Mexico, two of the G20’s major economies.
-The language of the Latin American world, Spanish is the powerhouse of business language of the future and is surely one of the languages that will be one of the most lucrative ones in the future.
+The language of the Latin American world, Spanish is the powerhouse of the business language of the future and is surely one of the languages that will be one of the most lucrative ones in the future.

-Although learning the German language may seem like a hard task to the learners of this language, for the rest of the business community, German language means only one thing—money.
+Although learning the German language may seem like a hard task to the learners of this language, for the rest of the business community, the German language means only one thing—money.

 Germany is Europe’s largest economy and the 5th largest in the world as 80 million Germans generate an astonishingly high global GDP of 4.5%--enough to prove the point that German is the most useful language for future businesses.
 Surely, with these estimates on the horizon, companies would be ignorant if they do not invest in learning and commercializing in German.

 Another Asian language with a bright prospect is Japanese with 127 million native speakers and an equal number of non-native speakers spread out in the world.
-The Japanese economy is famous for its quantum leaps in the field of science and information technology and Japanese are known around the world as being extremely industrious and hard-working.
-Considering these traits, learning and doing business in Japanese language should be included in the mission of companies globally.
+The Japanese economy is famous for its quantum leaps in the field of science and information technology and the Japanese are known around the world as being extremely industrious and hard-working.
+Considering these traits, learning and doing business in the Japanese language should be included in the mission of companies globally.

-Last, but not the least, who is not familiar with English?
+Last, but not least, who is not familiar with English?
 It is the official language of all business transactions around the world, occupying the top pedestal in the field of languages comprehended and spoken by over 3 quarters of the world’s population.
 To say that English is the “language of Globalization” would not be an understatement as it has more than 350 million native speakers and a mind-blowing 500 million second-language speakers in the world.